 Now, I know that some of you with larger stashes are rolling your eyes right now.
 But seriously, how can you know what you have unless you actually get it all out and look at it?

 Now that it’s out, sort it into piles.
 You’ll have to pick categories that make sense to you.
-Mine are: yarn for ‘real projects’ (i.e. yarns I have multiple skeins of), yarn for one skein projects (usually pretty sock yarn), yarn for custom stuffed animal orders (worsted weight yarns that are partial skeins), scrap yarns and get rid of.
+Mine are: yarn for ‘real projects’ (i.e. yarns I have multiple skeins of), yarn for one skein projects (usually pretty sock yarn), yarn for custom stuffed animal orders (worsted weight yarns that are partial skeins), scrap yarns, and yarn to get rid of.

 It’s important to be honest about your piles.
 Yarns only make it into my ‘scrap yarn pile’ if it’s a partial skein that I would actually use to make a scrap afghan.
 Nothing under 20 yards.
 No laceweight.
 No eyelash.
 Be honest with yourself!